willgeary/anomaly_detection_raster_images/README.md

 See `Raster Analysis.ipynb` for raster processing code.

-See `spatial_bookmarks.xml` importing bookmarked places into QGIS
+See `spatial_bookmarks.xml` for importing bookmarked places into QGIS